kenoxa/beamwind/packages/beamwind/README.md

   Some tailwind classes like [font-size](https://tailwindcss.com/docs/font-size) are comprised of several CSS declarations.
   They must be in one CSS declaration block to be overridden by single CSS declarations liken [line-heigth](https://tailwindcss.com/docs/line-height).

-- beamwind supports non configured token values
+- beamwind supports non configured directive tokens

   Most color directives accept color names (`text-rebeccapurple`) and hex colors (`text-#009900`) if the color is not found in [theme.colors](#colors).

   Some tailwind classes use a deterministic number calculation scheme (for example [width](https://tailwindcss.com/docs/width)).
-If beamwind detects a number in a token and there is not mapped value in the theme it uses the following algorithm to generate a CSS value:
+If beamwind detects a number in a directive and there is not mapped value in the theme it uses the following algorithm to generate a CSS value:

   - decimal numbers (`2` or `1.5`) are divided by a divisor and a unit is added (`w-2.5` becomes `width: 0.625rem;`)
   - fractions (`1/6` or `3/5`) are evaluated and `%` is added as a unit (`w-4/5` becomes `width: 80%;`)